symposium banner

 Thus, organising an interdisciplinary workshop on evolutionary systems biology is highly timely and could facilitate the generation of novel research agendas that advance both our understanding of evolution and systems biology.

-Besides talks (and potentially posters) we want to have time for discussions with enough space to explore new ideas..
+Besides talks and posters we want to have time for discussions with enough space to explore new ideas.

 Workshop organizers